ACCR-VBD/Poster---additional_information/README.md

   <img src="https://github.com/ACCR-VBD/Presentation---Swiss-global-change-day/assets/63344790/9f1dcf31-c9d3-4a22-9009-d66fc36b8ba1" width=600>
 </p>

-Each mosquito species has specific climate- and human demography dependent parameters for the
+Each species has specific climate- and human demography dependent parameters for the modelisation of the mosquito life cycle.
+Those parameters are based on either laboratory experiement, such as the temperature-dependant mortality, or expert knowledge, such as the overwintering pattern.

+However, this model

+Neithertheless, the modelisation of the life stages yields egg abundance estimates, and the most straightforward and scalable method for monitoring mosquito populations is precisely the recording of egg layed in traps.
+When available, this data allows us to construct a statistical model which straight

+combining the two methodology allows to project egg abundance, which allows to improve the gridded adult population estimates

 ### Disease risk model

+As the mosquito population model

 # Current state of the project